pixelstorm/coding_guidelines_custom_builds/README.md

 1. Advanced Custom Fields Pro (we have a premium license)
 1. Updraft
 1. Wordfence
-1. Knowlege base by press apps (premium)
 1. Enhanced media library (premium)
-1. Wp all import (premium)
 1. Query monitor (premium)
 1. Gravity Forms   (we have a premium license)
 1. Tablepress